The Parts Database Query API¶

 Query objects are immutable¶

-The add and update operations can be used to create new query objects.
+The set operations can be used to create new query objects.
 The old object remains unchanged.
 For example:

 val my-query = ResistorQuery(resistance = 1000.,